 Choosing to study engineering is a major decision, and for many students, it’s a good one.
-Engineering professionals earn an average of $3.5 million over their work-lives, and they have the exciting opportunity to change the ways in which societies interact with the world around them.
+Engineering professionals earn an average of $3.5 million over their work-lives.
+They have the exciting opportunity to change the ways in which societies interact with the world around them.
 Mechanical engineering is among the broadest engineering disciplines, according to the United States Bureau of Labor Statistics (BLS).
-This makes the discipline a perfect choice for students who want to keep their options open to explore a wide range of opportunities.
+This makes the discipline a perfect choice if you want to keep your options open to explore a wide range of opportunities.

 Undergraduate Education and Beyond

-Students may also opt to enroll in an accredited degree-granting program of study in mechanical engineering technology rather than mechanical engineering.
-These programs also award bachelor’s degrees upon completion, but they tend to focus less on theory and more on practical application as compared to traditional mechanical engineering programs.
+You may also opt to enroll in an accredited degree-granting program in mechanical engineering technology rather than mechanical engineering.
+These programs also award bachelor’s degrees.
+However, they tend to focus less on theory and more on practical application compared to traditional mechanical engineering programs.

 Getting Your Professional Engineer License

 Mechanical engineering degree programs are challenging, but your hard work will pay off in the form of a versatile skillset that prepares you for a rewarding career.
-If you know you want to enter the field of engineering but are not sure which specialized discipline most appeals to you, earning a degree in mechanical engineering may be the best way to prepare for your future.
+If you know you want to enter the field of engineering but you’re not sure which specialized discipline is best for you, earning a degree in mechanical engineering may be the best way to prepare for your future.